kdilick9/Databases/README.md

 ```
 to build folder.
 Within the folder use:
 ```
-npm install to build files
+npm install
 ```
+to build files.